- Shell 100%

 usage:

-walks you through the process of rotating out your subkeys, designed to be used when your primary subkeys are about to expire. exercise caution if you have created additional subkeys, this script will likely try to rotate them instead!
+walks you through the process of rotating out your subkeys, designed to be used when your primary subkeys are about to expire. exercise caution if you have created additional subkeys, this script might try to revoke them!

 dry run: